 How Pseudonymity Functions on the Bitcoin Network

-• Open-by-default data — the blockchain is publicly accessible, which preserves integrity but reduces anonymity for crypto users.
+- Open-by-default ledger data — since the blockchain is publicly accessible, it preserves transparency and integrity, but it also reduces anonymity for users who do not use privacy protections.

 Real-World Examples of Bitcoin Traceability

-• Recovered ransomware proceeds — in the Colonial Pipeline incident, officials followed coins on-chain and seized a portion through identified wallets.
+- Recovered ransomware proceeds — in the Colonial Pipeline incident, investigators tracked coins on-chain and were able to seize a portion by identifying related wallets.

 Why Transparency Matters for Bitcoin Anonymity